Adr1an11/Pneumonia-detection/README.md

 # Pneunomia-detection
-Making a model that can detect pneunomi by x-ray pictures of lungs
+Making a model that can detect pneunomia by x-ray pictures of lungs Source of the pictures:https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia